joel-nambala/personal-portfolio/README.md

 # personal-portfolio

-I created this portfolio using HTML5 and CSS3
+I created this portfolio using HTML5 and SCSS with a little JavaScript